What are the best gun vests for CCW?

 Our Top Pick (Best Overall):

-After weeks of running around town, hiking through a few trails, and tackling farm chores in all sorts of weather, we think the Venado Concealed Carry Vest is the best concealed carry vest for most people.
+After weeks of running around town, hiking through a few trails, and tackling farm chores in all sorts of weather, we think the Venado Concealed Carry Vest is a good runner up concealed carry vest.

 Strikes a great balance